Set your sights on a job where you can grow with a utility industry leader.

-Georgia Power's Metering Department provides service to hospitals, government agencies, schools, businesses, and individuals will be relying on you to provide reliable electric service and accurate billing information.
+Georgia Power's Metering Department provides service to hospitals, government agencies, schools, businesses, and individuals who will be relying on you to provide reliable electric service and accurate billing information.

 - Have a high school diploma or GED

 - Possess a valid driver's license